 AEDs, while easy to use, require ongoing management and maintenance.
 In addition to training volunteers, a well-designed AED Program includes testing and maintaining your device — a critical and often overlooked factor in deploying AEDs in organizations.

-All AEDs need to be maintained in accordance with manufacture specifications to ensure the unit will work properly at the time of need.
+All AEDs need to be maintained in accordance with manufacturer specifications to ensure the unit will work properly at the time of need.
 These specifications are found in the operations manual, which will detail the operational test and checks.

 Maintenance checks are typically required weekly or monthly depending on the manufacturer.
 Many models provide and document self-tests monthly, weekly, even daily.